riyabharti22/weather-app/README.md

 # weather-appp

-#Overview

 The **Weather Application** is a web-based project developed using **HTML, CSS, and JavaScript**.
-It provides real-time weather information for user-specified locations by integrating a third-party **Weather API**.
+It provides real-time weather information for user-specified locations by integrating a third-party Weather API.
 The application is designed with a clean user interface and delivers accurate weather data efficiently.

 # Features